 Next Stop: Cape of Good Hope.

-No sooner have we left the sandy trail than we stumble upon a group of wild ostriches.
+No sooner had we left the sandy trail than we stumbled upon a group of wild ostriches.
 “Did I book a safari here or something?”
-I think to myself.
-My companion is now completely out of control.
-I wait patiently until the ostrich is finally in the frame and enjoy the magnificent view of the sea.
+I thought.
+By now, my companion was completely out of control.
+I waited patiently until the ostrich was finally in the frame and enjoyed the magnificent view of the sea.

 Back at the car, it hits me like a bolt of lightning: did anyone actually check under the car before we left Boulders Beach…